Nov 30, 2023

 The biggest challenge of a web server is to serve many different web users at the same time — each of whom is requesting different pages.
 Web servers process files written in different programming languages such as PHP, Python, Java, and others.

-They turn them to static HTML files and serve these files in the browser of web users.
-When you hear the word web server, think of it as the tool responsible for the proper server-client communication.
+They turn them into static HTML files and serve these files in the browser for web users.
+When you hear the word web server, think of it as the tool responsible for proper server-client communication.

 How Does Apache Web Server Work?

-Although we call Apache a web server, it is not a physical server, but rather a software that runs on a server.
+Although we call Apache a web server, it is not a physical server but rather a software that runs on an HTTP server.
 Its job is to establish a connection between a server and the browsers of website visitors (Firefox, Google Chrome, Safari, etc.) while delivering files back and forth between them (client-server structure).
-Apache is a cross-platform software, therefore it works on both Unix and Windows servers.
+The Apache software is also compatible with any operating system, from Windows to Unix.

-Besides Apache, there are many other web servers as well.
+In addition to the Apache web server, there are many other popular options.
 Each web server application has been created for a different purpose.
-While Apache is the most widely used, it has quite a few alternatives and rivals.
+While the Apache web server is the most widely used, it has quite a few alternatives and rivals.

 Apache vs NGINX

-- Since Apache uses the thread-based structure, owners of traffic-heavy websites may encounter performance problems.
+- Since Apache uses the thread-based structure, owners of high-traffic websites may encounter performance problems.
 Nginx is one of the web servers that address the c10k problem and probably the most successful one.

 - Nginx has an event-driven architecture that doesn’t create a new process for each request.
 Instead, it handles every incoming request in a single thread.
 This master process manages several worker processes that perform the actual processing of requests.
 The event-based model of Nginx distributes user requests among worker processes in an efficient way, therefore leading to much better scalability.